dxdc/homebridge-blinds/README.md

 `position_url` defaults to a simple GET request, ignoring headers or other methods specified in `http_options`.
 If more robust handling is required, `position_url` can be defined as a complete `request`/`requestretry` object as specified in `Advanced URL` above.

 If more robust handling of `position_url` responses in JSON format is needed, `position_jsonata` can be defined.
 This allows a [JSONata](https://jsonata.org/) expression to be set to parse the result.
 For example, considering the following JSON response:

+`position_interval` is specified in ms, and defaults to 15000 ms (15 s).
+It can be used to set the polling frequency, particularly useful in cases where the blinds can also be controlled externally.

 ```json
 {